Andrew-J-Miller/RV32I_VHDL_datapath/README.md

 # RV32I_VHDL_datapath
 This is a VHDL implementation of a RISC V 32I processor datapath.
-Current iteration is a 5 stage pipeline, with register forwarding and branch prediction (assume not taken).
+Current iteration is a 5 stage pipeline with register forwarding and branch prediction (assume not taken).

 This project is currently a WIP.